sandialabs/LoQS/docs/notebooks/shortcourse-targetednoise.md

 Instead of creating a new Instruction, we can just pass the model in to the Instruction's apply_fn at runtime.

-We can do this by using the (so far unused) extra arguments to an InstructionLabel.
-The general InstructionLabel looks like `(Instruction label, patch label, apply fn args, apply fn kwargs)`.
+We can do this by using the (so far unused) extra keys of an InstructionLabel.
+An InstructionLabel is a dict with an `"instruction"` key plus any number of extra keyword arguments, e.g. `{"instruction": ..., "patch_label": ..., **apply_fn_kwargs}`; any extra keys are passed straight through to the Instruction's apply_fn as kwargs.
-Often it is safer to use the kwargs rather than the args, unless you know exactly what the apply_fn signature is.

 So this approach would look like: